timwferro/me/README.md

 # Tim Ferro
-### Senior Cloud Solution Architect at Microsoft for Azure
+### Senior Technical Specialist at Microsoft for Azure App Innovation

-I'm a Senior Cloud Solution Architect focused on Microsoft Azure, Azure App Dev, and Azure DevOps.
-I've been a technology professional for over 17 years and a developer all my life.
+I'm a Senior Technical Specialist focused on Microsoft Azure, Cloud Solution Architecture, Azure App Dev, GitHub, and Azure DevOps.
+I've been a technology professional for over 19 years and a developer all my life.
 I'm passionate about the tech community and love helping with and attending events.
 I was a 4-time Microsoft MVP (Visual Studio and Azure) before joining Microsoft.
-Most recently I am a Microsoft Certified: Azure Developer Associate and a Microsoft Certified: Azure DevOps Engineer Expert.
+Most recently I am GitHub Actions Certified, a Microsoft Certified: Azure Developer Associate and a Microsoft Certified: Azure DevOps Engineer Expert.
 Please reach out via LinkedIn for email, phone, and resume.
 Thank you.

 - [https://www.linkedin.com/in/timferro/](https://www.linkedin.com/in/timferro/)
 - [https://twitter.com/timwferro](https://twitter.com/timwferro)